 There are three main developmental periods in the development of wine cellar construction.
 We can say that the wine cellar is in every room where wine is stored.
 Wineries are large wine cellars with industrial technology for the production, storage, and distribution of wines.

 There are three main developmental periods in the development of wine cellar construction.
 Both design and construction are technological and construction reflections of general progress in particular periods.
 In the first period, the cellars were built of brick or natural stone.
 In such construction, the aim was to achieve an optimal and constant temperature for each basement room separately.
 As the temperature could only be reached naturally, cellars were being built underground.

 The desired temperature was also decisive for the layout of the basement rooms (at the top were macerations rooms, followed by the wine maturation rooms, and the basements for the bottles were the deepest).
 Due to the load, the underground rooms were handled by tunnel or vault form.
 Therefore, the construction was massive and difficult.

-Barrels and tubs were used as wine containers, and primitive wooden presses and mills were used to process the grapes.
+Barrels and tubs were used as wine containers and primitive wooden presses and mills were used to process the grapes.
 The machinery was unknown.
-More recently (at the end of the XIX century) in the construction of the basement was characterized by the use of cement and the beginning of basement mechanization.
+More recently (at the end of the XIX century), the construction of the basement was characterized by the use of cement and the beginning of basement mechanization.
 With the demand for a certain temperature, new ones have emerged: cheaper construction and increased productivity.

 Cement Changed the Wine Cellar Construction